Balk: Common misconceptions

 "Catcher's balk" is not a term in the official rules, but is sometimes used to describe an atypical situation relating to an intentional walk: if the catcher is not completely within the catcher's box when the pitcher releases the ball during delivery, it is a violation.
 The balk is still charged to the pitcher, because such a pitch is defined as a "Pitcher Illegal Action."

 A pitcher is not required to step off the rubber before throwing to an occupied base in a pick-off attempt.
-With one foot on the rubber in either the windup position or the "set" position, the pitcher may either: 1) deliver the ball to the batter: 2) throw to a base for a pickoff; or 3) step off the rubber.
+With his pivot foot in contact with the rubber in either the windup position or the "set" position, the pitcher may either: 1) deliver the ball to the batter: 2) throw to a base for a pickoff; or 3) step off the rubber.

 MLB rules state that: "Pitchers shall take signs from the catcher while in contact with the pitcher’s plate" (the rubber), but the rules do not describe the infraction as a balk.

 Major League Baseball balk records

 Steve Carlton had 90 balks during his major league career.

-The major league record in a single season is held by Dave Stewart, who had 16 balks in 1988 while pitching for the Oakland Athletics.
+The single season major league record is held by Dave Stewart, who had 16 balks in 1988 while pitching for the Oakland Athletics.

-The major league record for the most balks in one game is held by Bob Shaw, who had five balks in a May 4, 1963, game while pitching for the Milwaukee Braves against the Chicago Cubs.
-Four of the five balks came when the Cubs' Billy Williams was on base: one in the first inning, then three more in the third inning.
-In the latter frame, Shaw walked Williams, and then proceeded to balk him to second, third and home.
-Shaw's balks were blamed on his difficulty adjusting to a then-new point of emphasis in the rules: umpires were told to strictly enforce the section of the balk rule that required the pitcher, when going from the stretch to the set position, to come to a complete stop with his hands together for one full second before pitching.
+The major league record for the most balks in one game is held by Bob Shaw, who had five balks on May 4, 1963, pitching for the Milwaukee Braves against the Chicago Cubs.
+Four of the five balks came when Billy Williams was on base: one in the first inning, then three more in the third inning.
+In the latter frame, Shaw walked Williams and then proceeded to balk him to second, third, and home.
+Shaw's balks were blamed on his difficulty adjusting to a then-new point of emphasis in the rules: National League umpires were told to strictly enforce the section of the balk rule that required the pitcher, when going from the stretch to the set position, to come to a complete stop with his hands together for one full second before pitching.
 The rule had been virtually ignored before.
+Seven pitchers committed four balks in an MLB game.

-Knuckleballer Charlie Hough was once called for nine balks in a single major league exhibition game, occurring in March 1988.
-Hough was called for seven balks in a single inning of the game, as umpires set out to "enforce a full set position" for the coming season.
+Knuckleballer Charlie Hough was once called for nine balks in one major league exhibition game, occurring in March 1988.
+He was called for seven balks in a single inning of the game, as umpires set out to "enforce a full set position" for the coming season.